 By Julia Tcharfas, Collections Cataloger, Autry Museum of the American West

 The Lummis collections are widely referenced by scholars as important primary sources for Native cultures of the Southwest, local California history, and the essential relationships between the two.
 Lummis and his collections were critically scrutinized by L.A. historian Mike Davis in his book City of Quartz, and more recently celebrated as the subjects of KCET’s 2016 Artbound documentary episode, “Charles Lummis: Reimagining the American West.”
-Lummis and his collection are also the subjects of the exhibition Making a Big Noise: The Explorations of Charles Lummis, currently on view at the Southwest Museum.
+Lummis and his collection are also the subjects of the exhibition Making a Big Noise: The Explorations of Charles Lummis, which was on view at the Southwest Museum in 2018.

 Despite the abundant evidence of Lummis’s commitment to Native American rights and his celebration of the cultures of the Southwest, this part of his biography has often been overshadowed by his eccentric personality.
 His social life regularly made it into the pages of gossip columns.
 Especially noteworthy were the parties he called “noises,” hosted at El Alisal.
 For decades these parties served as a social hub for writers, artists, musicians, and other bohemians in Los Angeles to mix with socialites, scholars, and aristocrats.
 A house guest book catalogs these unusual connections across 505 pages with its nearly 7,000 signatures left between 1899 and 1928.